 You never know what content your child might accidentally stumble upon when browsing the internet.
-If you’re worried about what sites they could potentially visit, content filters and monitoring tools are a helpful way to keep an eye on your child’s internet activity.
+If you’re worried about what sites they could potentially visit, content filters and monitoring tools are a helpful way to safeguard their activity online.
 There are plenty of apps and programs out there that promote internet safety, including the Verizon Smart Family app (iOS & Android).

 Verizon Smart Family is a service that helps you manage your child’s smartphone use.
-From a single app, you can limit and monitor their texts and calls and keep an eye on web activity.
+From a single app, you can limit and monitor their texts and calls, and keep an eye on web activity.
 Plus, you can pause the internet, track their location and more.
 Verizon Smart Family is only $4.99/month and Verizon Smart Family Premium is just $9.99/month, which includes location services.

-Don’t Feed the Trolls!
+Don’t feed the trolls

+Unfortunately, cyberbullies can be a serious threat on social media sites.
 Instead of firing back at online harassers, turn off the screen and connect with your kid face-to-face.
 Let them know how much you value and love them.
 Connect them with their friends in real life who will lift their spirits and be a positive influence.